funkygao/dpipe/README.md

 *   batch processing of historical logs
     - some data does not need instant(latency within a second) processing
     - just want to have snapshot
-*   receiver/sender for hierarchy deployment
+*   tcp receiver/sender for hierarchy deployment
 *   to be more...

 ### Architecture